Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 - Simple imprisonment replaces rigorous imprisonment

-- Maximum term capped at 2 years
+- Maximum imprisonment capped at 2 years

-- Tax evasion ≤ ₹10 lakh – only fine
+- Tax evasion up to ₹10 lakh – only monetary fine

-Black Money Act & Disclosure Scheme
+Black Money Act – Disclosure Scheme

 | Category | Amount Payable | Limit |